SD-Weld/SPDD/README.md

 # TRDM
 Title: A Two-stage Real-time Discrimination Method for Spiral Weld Defects under Dynamic Fuzzy Imaging

-The dynamic blurred videos (supplementary material) have been placed in the code link under the name Supplementary_material_Dynamic_videos.zip

 To provide a clearer understanding of the spiral steel pipe production and defect detection process, we have included a supplementary material in our paper.